SIMR-seminars/SIMR-seminars.github.io/about.md

 ### Contact us

-Contact [Neel Dey](https://www.fredhutch.org/en/faculty-lab-directory/dey-neelendu.html) (he/him) at ndey@fredhutch.org to receive Zoom links to the seminars and to sign up for the available slots!
+As of February 1, 2023, we have a new permanent Director of the UW Microbiome Center, [Joseph Mougous](https://mougouslab.org) (he/him; mougous@uw.edu)!
+For the time being, contact former interim co-Director [Neel Dey](https://www.fredhutch.org/en/faculty-lab-directory/dey-neelendu.html) (he/him) at ndey@fredhutch.org to receive Zoom links to the seminars and to sign up for the available slots.

 ### Past schedule